lolka123123/uni_project_bot/README.md

 ----

 I DON'T RECOMMEND TO RUNNING THIS CODE WITHOUT DOCKER.
-This way so difficult and somthing can be wrong
+This way so difficult and something can be wrong